johnrm174/model-railway-signalling/README.md

 My youTube channel also has a number of videos demonstrating the use of the application:
 [https://www.youtube.com/@DCCModelRailwaySignalling](https://www.youtube.com/@DCCModelRailwaySignalling)

-## What's new for Release 5.x.x:
+## What's new for Release 5.2.1:

 > [!IMPORTANT]
-> Release 5.x.x will only support the loading of layout files created by Release 5.0.0 or later.
+> Release 5.2.1 will only support the loading of layout files created by Release 5.0.0 or later.
 > If you have layout files created by an earlier version of the application then you should first
-> upgrade to Release 5.0.0 and then load/re-save your files before upgrading to Release 5.x.x.
+> upgrade to Release 5.0.0 and then load/re-save your files before upgrading to Release 5.2.1.
 > You have been warned!

 * The next signal can now be specified as a "STOP" for any route ahead (signal interlocking tab):
     * This supports the case of signals controlling routes into 'dead ends' such as bay platforms.
     * 3/4 aspect Colour light signals will then display CAUTION when the route is selected.
+* Bugfix for DCC control of shunt agead ground position signals (commands were not being sent out)

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)